A Wave Of Exercise

 The

-from around the country was outstanding, as the teachers and students
+from around the country has been outstanding, as the schools and organizations

-hope that year two will be just as successful!
+hope that this years event will be just as successful!
 Thank you to all schools

 Introduction